jwe4ec/ttt-p2-cleaning/README.md

 Screening and enrollment are complete.

-The `/TRACK to TREAT P2 Data Cleaning/Data/Raw/Qualtrics` folder contains 1 CSV file copy (see below) of the Phase II screening data obtained from Qualtrics (per the Date Modified file metadata of the original file and the date in the file name, presumably this file was obtained on 8/31/23).
+The `/TRACK to TREAT P2/Data/Qualtrics/Raw` folder contains 1 CSV file copy (see below) of the Phase II screening data obtained from Qualtrics (per the Date Modified file metadata of the original file and the date in the file name, presumably this file was obtained on 8/31/23).
 The original file is in the `MSS/Schleider_Lab/jslab/Qualtrics Back-Ups/TRACK to TREAT P2/DP5 Phase 2 - Screener` folder.

 ##### Study Surveys

 Qualtrics data collection through the 12-month assessment is complete; collection of 18- and 24-month assessment data is ongoing and projected to be complete in April 2025 and November 2025, respectively.

-Raw ***<ins>interim</ins>*** data at the baseline; pre/post-SSI; and 3-, 6-, and 12-month assessments are stored in the `/TRACK to TREAT P2 Data Cleaning/Data/Raw/Qualtrics` folder, which contains (in the `2024.11.20_interim` subfolder) 18 CSV files (see below) dumped from Qualtrics by Alyssa Gorkin on 11/20/24.
+Raw ***<ins>interim</ins>*** data at the baseline; pre/post-SSI; and 3-, 6-, and 12-month assessments are stored in the `/TRACK to TREAT P2/Data/Qualtrics/Raw` folder, which contains (in the `2024.11.20_interim` subfolder) 18 CSV files (see below) dumped from Qualtrics by Alyssa Gorkin on 11/20/24.

 #### From LifePak